Dental Implants for Chicago, Evanston & Winnetka

 Evaluation for Dental Implants

-If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by either Dr. Dani or by an Oral and Maxillofacial Surgeon referred by our practice.
-Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
+If you, like many others, you feel implant dentistry is right for you, we ask that you undergo a dental/radiographic examination and health history with our holistic dentist in Chicago.
+During these consultation visits, your specific needs and considerations will be addressed by Dr. Dani and by an oral and maxillofacial surgeon referred by our practice.
+Your questions and concerns are important to us, and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure

 Dental implants are metal anchors, which act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts are then attached to the implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, the placement of dental implants involved two surgical procedures.
 First, the implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist in Chicago designs the final bridgework or denture, which will ultimately improve both function and aesthetics.

 After the implant has bonded to the jawbone, the second phase begins.
 The surgeon will uncover the implants and attach a small healing collar.
 Drs.
 Dani or Pavel can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
 The replacement teeth are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.